 The following information was released by the Seal Beach Naval Weapons Station.

-- Memorial Day at Seal Beach Naval Weapons Station (oc-breeze.com)
+- Seal Beach Naval Weapons Station to take part in major annual security exercise (oc-breeze.com)

 - Naval Weapons Station Seal Beach announces economic impact study results (oc-breeze.com)

 - Security exercise at Seal Beach Naval Weapons Station may be disruptive (latimesblogs.latimes.com)

 - Los Alamitos Chamber thanks Seal Beach Battalion Naval Sea Cadets (oc-breeze.com)